-Taken together, these academic and industry contexts indicated the need to develop and implement a transformative interprofessional first year curriculum (Y1 IPC).
+Taken together, the academic and industry contexts pointed to the need for a transformation of the education of first year students in the Faculty.
+Therefore, we undertook to develop and implement a new interprofessional first year curriculum (Y1 IPC).

 There is a vast literature on the importance of the first year experience for students' social, emotional and academic adjustment to university (e.g., James, Krause, Jennings, 2010).
 According to Kift (2009), facilitating students' transition to university relies upon the coordination of curriculum design principles and academic and non-academic support services - a truly institutional- wide approach.
-Taking this into consideration, the Y1 IPC has involved collaboration between academic staff, professional staff and university support staff, as well as consultation with students, industry representatives and international experts on interprofessional education.
+Taking this into consideration, the Y1 IPC has involved collaboration between academic staff, professional staff and university support staff, as well as consultation with industry representatives and international experts on interprofessional education.